Part 3

 gke scaling

 Cluster autoscaling may disrupt pods by moving them around as the number of nodes increases or decreases.
-To solve possible issues with this the resource PodDisruptionBudget with which the requirements for a pod can be defined via two of the fields: minAvailable and maxUnavailable.
+To solve possible issues with this, the resource PodDisruptionBudget can be used.
+With the resource, the requirements for a pod can be defined via two of the fields: minAvailable and maxUnavailable.

 poddisruptionbudget.yaml